Welcome to the 5th of our 12 weeks of Artful Summer

 Two of the most powerful ways we have of communicating ideas are Writing and Drawing.
 Almost everybody writes: the global literacy rate for all people aged 15 and above is 86.3%.
 The global literacy rate for all males is 90.0% and the rate for all females is 82.7%.

 Some of us write novels.
 Many of us never attempt anything that ambitious.
 But we still write everything from college essays to social media updates.
 If you’re very active on social media you might end up writing as many words in a year as a novel!

 Not so many of us draw.

 Yet, like writing, drawing is a basic communication tool that lets us share all kinds of information.
 Even a crude, stick-figure “storyboard” can let a director tell her crew where to put their very expensive camera and lights to film a scene with their even more expensive actors.
-A scribbled heart can let a young child tell a grandparent how much they love them, or let one partner tell another that they share the pain of a difficult situation, or the joy of a great one.
+A scribbled heart can let a young child tell a grandparent how much they love them, or let one partner tell another that they share the pain of a difficult situation or the joy of a wonderful one.

 To not draw is to deprive ourselves of a basic and powerful form of human language.